-PURCHASE, N.Y. — A challenge PepsiCo, Inc. faces is developing new products and brands without cannibalizing its current business.
-The space on retail shelves is limited and when new items are added it means other items may no longer fit.
+PURCHASE, N.Y. — A challenge PepsiCo, Inc. faces is developing new products and brands without cannibalizing its current business, said Indra K. Nooyi, chairman and chief executive officer.
+The space on retail shelves is limited, and when new items are added, it means other items may no longer fit.

 To address the issue, the company has created a separate business group it calls Hive.
 The team running the unit has been charged with taking some of the company’s best new products that have stalled within the D.S.D. system and finding ways to scale them up without sacrificing shelf space for other products.